RJSSUE/TS/_posts/2008-11-11-Forever-&-Always.md

 And then you feel so low you can't feel nothing at all

-And you flashback to when he said, "forever and always"
+And you flashback to when he said, "Forever and always"

-Oh, and it rains in your bedroom
+And it rains in your bedroom

 Everything is wrong

 It rains when you're here and it rains when you're gone

-'Cause I was there when you said, "forever and always"
+I was there when you said, "Forever and always"

 Was I out of line?